Myrrhmiss/cybersecurity-portfolio/activity-labs/pasta-worksheet.md

 Make 2-3 notes of specific business requirements that will be analyzed.

-●	Users can create member profiles internally or by connecting external accounts.
+●	The user can create member profiles internally or external accounts.

 ●	The app must process financial transactions.